 One hundred years, one inch at a time

-August 26, 2017 by Lynn Brownell Workplace Safety and Prevention Services
+By Lynn Brownell Workplace Safety and Prevention Services

 Aug.
 26, 2017 – Two significant events occurred in July 1917.
 One involved the tragic loss of life and made headlines for weeks.
 The other was barely noticed, but one hundred years later has been pivotal in saving countless lives and continues to grow in influence and impact.